ganqqwerty/intellifiller-ai-addon-for-anki/IntelliFiller/config.md

 ## Keys Explanation

-- `apiKey`: Your OpenAI GPT API key.
-Get it from the OpenAI website.
+- `apiKey`: Your personal OpenAI GPT API key.
+Get it from the OpenAI websitek.
+The one in config.json won't work.

 - `emulate`: Set to "yes" to use fake responses for testing, "no" for real API requests.